nikos-karagkiozis/demand_forecaster/APPLICATION_FLOW.md

 - After the pipeline run, your final BigQuery table exists; a trained model artifact exists in GCS (pipeline root and/or the models directory); optionally (if enabled), a Vertex AI Endpoint exists and serves predictions.
 - To call the live endpoint later, use `scripts/endpoint_predict.py` or the demo notebook.

+Staging bucket requirement:
+- Vertex custom training/HPT needs a staging bucket.
+The pipeline HPT component initializes Vertex with `staging_bucket=gs://<PROJECT_ID>-staging` (created by the scripts if missing).

 ---

 ## B) Cloud Run Jobs orchestration (no-Vertex-Pipelines path)